DailyDoseJS/colorpicker-alt-V/README.md

  - Keybind to Open if player is in the Vehicle: DELETE-Key

 # Use:
-When you are ingame and in a vehicle pressen the DELETE key to open the Colorpicker.
+- Once you are ingame and in a vehicle pressen the DELETE key to open the Colorpicker.
-Activate only one switch or Booth to color the vehicle(one switch must be active P for Primary, S for Secondary) Click on Farbe Lackieren to apply the color to the vehicle.
+- Activate only one switch or Booth to color the vehicle(one switch must be active P for Primary, S for Secondary)
+- Click on Farbe Lackieren to apply the color to the vehicle.

 # License

 Copyright (c) 2020 DailyDoseJS